Aerika Brittian Loyd, PhD

-Dr. Aerika S. Brittian is an Assistant Professor in Educational Psychology at the University of Illinois at Chicago.
-Her current research focuses on investigating sources of risk and protective factors among ethnic minority youth and families in urban settings, and she provides recommendations for culturally informed youth practice and policy.
-She has conducted research in the United States and in South Africa, and her research has been published in journals such as Developmental Psychology, Cultural Diversity and Ethnic Minority Psychology, and Journal of Youth and Adolescence.
+Aerika Brittian Loyd is an Assistant Professor in Educational Psychology at the University of Illinois at Chicago.
+As a developmental scientist, she investigates how social stressors and protective factors affect mental health and development in African American and Latinx youth and families, and she provides recommendations for culturally informed youth practice, prevention, and policy.
+She has conducted research in the United States and in South Africa, and her research has been published in journals such as Developmental Psychology, Cultural Diversity and Ethnic Minority Psychology, and the Journal of Youth and Adolescence.

 - 2010 - PhD, Tufts University, Child Study and Human Development

 - 2007 - MA, California State University, Fullerton, Psychology

 - 2004 - BA, California State University, Fullerton, Psychology; Child and Adolescent Studies (minor)